weitzwoman/BankNotes/README.md

 - as a user, i can add transactions to my accounts (update)
 - delete time from transaction form
 - fix budget UI
+- need errors page that does something (tw/jt)
+- edit budget_id and account_id on individual transaction (add blank setting or auto?) (tw/jt)